Meaning of Intangible Assets

-The market value of the business less value of net tangible assets
+The market value of the business less the value of net tangible assets

 - The market value of the company is a subjective figure and not fixed.
 It depends upon various internal and external factors like goodwill and stability of the company, market conditions, urgency and need of the buyer, etc.

 - Tangible net assets mean the value of all the physical assets net of liabilities.
 Assets will include inventory, banks, and cash balance, land, building, plant, and machinery, etc., whereas liabilities will consist of creditors, loans payable, etc.